pulumi/docs/content/docs/intro/concepts/state.md

 - **Service**: a managed cloud experience using the online or self-hosted Pulumi Service application
 - **Self-Managed**: an object store on your local filesystem, or in AWS, Azure, or Google Cloud

-Pulumi's open source SDK works great with all backends, although some details differ between them.
+Pulumi's SDK works great with all backends, although some details differ between them.

 ### Deciding On a Backend